Chart Color Schemes

 Keysborough features high concentrations of family households, with a higher-than-average median household size

 Family households account for 84.7% of all households, including 48.8% couples with children, 21.5% couples without children, and 12.9% single parent families.
-Non-family households constitute the remaining 15.3%, with lone person households at 13.0% and group households comprising 2.4%.
-The median household size is 3.2 people, which is larger than the Greater Melbourne average of 2.8.
+Non-family households make up the remaining 15.3%, consisting of 13.0% lone person households and 2.4% group households.
+The median household size is 3.2 people, larger than the Greater Melbourne average of 2.8.

 Frequently Asked Questions - Households